-Following the staff CPD sessions, staff across the University piloted departmental projects around the BAME attainment disparity.
-For example, Life Sciences collaborated with the Planning Department and the RAFA 2 team to conduct robust statistical analysis looking at external variables that contribute to the gap and also investigating the link between attainment and different modes of assessment.
-The Business School explored the lived experience of students in order to challenge our own taken for granted views of student engagement and achievement.
-As a result of the work undertaken during the project, the BAME attainment disparity is now a permanent feature of business planning and programme annual review for academic departments.
+to challenge our own taken for granted views of student engagement and achievement.
+As a result of the work undertaken during the project, the Black, Asian and Minority Ethnic attainment disparity is now a permanent feature of business planning and programme annual review for academic departments.
 It is recognised that by embedding the issue into standard University practices, the issue stays on the agenda, encouraging departments and programmes to own and take responsibility for the part that they play.

 The University has set out a number of measures in its new APP to reflect its strategic priorities as well as the work in progress to ensure positive outcomes for all.
-The APP provides detailed analysis of the University's current performance on closing the attainment gaps for its under- represented students, and sets out the sustained measures it will employ to deliver on the University's targets to eliminate these gaps in the future.
+The APP provides detailed analysis of the University's current performance on closing the attainment gaps for its under- represented students and sets out the sustained measures it will employ to deliver on the University's targets to eliminate these gaps in the future.
 Section 2 provides an analysis of the University's current performance on access, success and progression, and focuses on the five student groups, where sector data has shown notable gaps in equality of opportunity: (i) students from economically disadvantaged backgrounds, (ii) BAME students, (iii) mature students, (iv) those who have declared a disability, and (v) care leavers.